misialq/ncbi-datasets-pyclient/docs/GeneApi.md

 # **gene_links_by_id_by_post**
 > V2GeneLinksReply gene_links_by_id_by_post(v2_gene_links_request)

-Get gene links by gene ID
+Get gene links by GeneID

-Get links to available gene resources by gene ID.
+Get links to available gene resources in JSON format.

 ### Example